jaewonE/recent-files-obsidian-hotkey/README.md

 # Recent Files for Obsidian

+> New Feature

+You can use hotkeys to access recently opened files.

+Command + 1,2,3,4,5 to access the last five files you opened.

+The order in which the five most recently opened files are stored is not changed.

+---

 This plugin displays a list of most recently opened files in the sidebar.
 Optionally include paths of files which should be excluded from the list.